applitools/tutorial-storybook-csf-react/README.md

 # Applitools Tutorial - Storybook CSF with React

-Get started with Applitools Eyes visual testing with this example of using the Storybook and the [Eyes Storybook SDK](https://github.com/applitools/eyes.sdk.javascript1/tree/master/packages/eyes-storybook) using the CSF in Reaect.
+Get started with Applitools Eyes visual testing with this example of using the Storybook and the [Eyes Storybook SDK](https://github.com/applitools/eyes.sdk.javascript1/tree/master/packages/eyes-storybook) using the CSF in React.

 Learn more about how to install and start this project with our [Storybook CSF React tutorial](https://applitools.com/tutorials/storybook-csf-react.html)!